 The Classic feeds, while appearing redundant, have their uses.
 If you're setting up a Google SiteMap, you'll discover their use.
 This blog is

 blogging.nitecruzr.netThe classic feeds for this blog are

 blogging.nitecruzr.net/atom.xmlThe Google sitemap requires the sitemap source file to be in the same folder ("level") as the web site (blog).
-The two new feeds are in sub folders.
+The new feeds are in sub folders, from the blog root.
 Neither

 Your blog should have its own feeds, equivalently named, for you to use, with two notable exceptions.

 - If your blog is being published through FTP, you'll have slightly different settings to consider.